-Voluntary Death and TPD Cover
+Voluntary Death & TPD Cover

-You can apply to increase your level of Death and/or TPD Cover above your Default Cover.
+You can apply to increase your level of Death and/or TPD Cover above your Default Cover[†].
 Any insurance in addition to your Default Cover is referred to and reported as Voluntary Cover.
-You can apply for any amount of Voluntary Death cover and Voluntary TPD Cover^a up to a maximum of \$5 million including your default TPD cover.
-As part of your application, you'll need to provide detailed health and other personal information, which will be assessed by our insurer.
+You can apply for any amount of Voluntary Death cover and Voluntary TPD Cover up to a maximum of \$5 million including your Default TPD cover.
+As part of your application, you'll need to provide detailed health and other personal information which will be assessed by our insurer.
+Voluntary TPD cover ends Age next birthday 66 and Voluntary Death cover ends Age next birthday 76.